 - promote programs of water and boating safety;

 - operate and maintain the Crystal River dam;

-- monitor existing and proposed policies, laws and regulations which affect the GLA mission and advise/consult with appropriate entities, provided GLA shall not engage in political activities;
+- monitor existing and proposed policies, laws and regulations which affect the GLA mission and advise/consult with appropriate entities, in accordance with federal law as it applies to tax exempt organizations;

 - cooperate and consult with relevant government and community organizations on matters pertaining to the GLA mission.